The Independent Eye

-The Independent Eye is an American theatre company currently based in Sebastopol, California.
+The Independent Eye was an American theatre company based in Sebastopol, California.
+The company ceased operations in 2020.

 The group was founded in 1974 by Conrad Bishop and Elizabeth Fuller, who were then performing with Theatre X in Milwaukee and had helped to found that group.
 Bishop and Fuller moved to Chicago and began writing and producing their own work, performing sometimes as a duo and sometimes with a small core of collaborators.
 The group was later established as a regional theatre in Lancaster, Pennsylvania and Philadelphia, before moving to Sebastopol in 1999.

-It has toured throughout the United States and Europe, and has created numerous works for radio.
-Its current public radio series Hitchhiking off the Map has won a Silver Reel Award from the National Federation of Community Broadcasters.
+It toured throughout the United States and Europe and created numerous works for radio.
+Its public radio series Hitchhiking off the Map won a Silver Reel Award from the National Federation of Community Broadcasters.

+In July 2020, the founders announced that the company was officially closing, citing both the COVID-19 pandemic and a desire to focus on archiving their creative work.